-Professor of Paediatric Cancer Research & Program Head, Cancer
+Professor of Paediatric Cancer Research & Head of Telethon Kids Cancer Centre

 Professor Johns was appointed Head of the Telethon Kids Institute Cancer Centre in 2017.
 He brings with him a strong track record in translational research and extensive national and international collaborative networks, including important relationships with major pharmaceutical companies.
 He has maintained a stable and well-funded laboratory for over 20 years and has supervised and mentored many students and early career researchers with diverse interests and backgrounds.